olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 - Select the correct firmware in the Download section, click Start Program
 - Power cycle the board, the LEDs should start blinking

-Note: If you are unable to to flash due to readout protection, perform the following steps after connecting to the device:
+***Note***: If you are unable to to flash due to readout protection, perform the following steps after connecting to the device:
 - From the menu on the left select the OB (Option Bytes) tile
 - From the Read Out Protection section, change to AA, select Apply
     - This will erase the current firmware